 If you use the student record folder system described in the book, this is where you’ll keep track of parents you need to contact.
 When you need to contact a parent, remove the student’s record folder from your file drawer and place it in this tray.
 After you have spoken to the parent, document the conversation and refile the folder.
 If you have another system for managing parent contact, you don’t need this tray.

 This is where you keep graded work that needs to be filed in student work folders or passed back to students.
 Divide these into periods if applicable.
-If you have student aides who pass back or file graded work, this is where they should look for it.
+If you have a student aides or classroom helper who will be who passing out or filing graded work, you can tell them to look for it here.